majk1/shellrc/README.md

 - **current-snapshot**
   nothing yet

+- **1.7.17**
+  brew completion fix

+- **1.7.16**
+  added `ij-config-hide-py-scientific-toolwindow` function to hide py scientific toolwindow
+  added `brew` bash completion cache (this makes the first command completion a lot faster)
+  added `to-monospace` command, which is a script that creates a monospaced RTF version of the input parameter
+  added GraalVM support (*alias and home*)
+  added `java_list` alias to list currently installed JVMs

 - **1.7.15**
   added `git-merge-master` function which will fetch with `-p` and run `git merge origin/master`
   added `--no-sub` option to the `ffmpeg-to-stereo`